rNLKJA/rNLKJA/README.md

-### Hello there 👋, This is Rin Huang (ฅ'ω'ฅ)
+### Hello there 👋 This is Rin Huang (ฅ'ω'ฅ)
 #### I am a Data Science student currently study in the University of Melbourne, from China 🇨🇳
 I'm interesting in data science and passionating in data.
-What I like to do now, I want to use data to improve people's lives, improve the quality of life and bring higher benefits in any industrial aspect ♬ヽ(*・ω・)ﾉ
+What I like to do now：I want to use data to improve people's lives improve the quality of life
+                and bring higher benefits in any industrial aspect ♬ヽ(*・ω・)ﾉ

 ## Skills and Experience:
-* 💠　Basic Data Analysis Skills
+* 💠　Data Science Skills
   - Basic Probability and Statistic
   - Operational Research Skills
-  - Data Analysis
+  - Basic Data Analysis
 * 🛰️　Computiong Language:
   - Python
   - R